xphong/xphong-hugo/content/blog/2014-04-01-learning-new-technology.md

 ## Grunt, NPM, and Bower

 It took me a while to learn Grunt, it was one of those things I have heard a lot about but I never bothered to learn because of laziness and procrastination.
-I remember visiting the main website, looking at the documentation I was just thinking what the fuck is going on here?
-So I left it off for a while.

-A great project came along: <a title="ING DIRECT Infographic" href="http://www.phonghuynh.ca/portfolio/ing-direct-interactive-infographic/" target="_blank">The ING DIRECT Interactive Infographic</a>.
+A great project came along: The ING DIRECT Interactive Infographic.
 It is a bilingual interactive app for users to see what kind of saver they are.
 I was told that I had to do the front end coding for this project, but I ended up doing the most of the project because there is really no need for a back end for this kind of app.
 The project came at wonderful  timing because Chris Coyier had just wrote a blog post on Grunt called <a title="Grunt for People Who Think Things Like Grunt are Weird and Hard" href="http://24ways.org/2013/grunt-is-not-weird-and-hard/" target="_blank">Grunt for People Who Think Things Like Grunt are Weird and Hard</a>.
 So I asked the team if I could use Grunt on this project since I was doing most of it myself.

 Some documentation can be pretty confusing, so I find it best just to find articles that help lead you through the learning process.
 By the way, that article by Chris Coyier is fucking awesome.
 I learned most of Grunt through it so check it out!